Denied boarding, missed connection flight, flight was delayed or even worse – your flight was cancelled completely. You know the drill. And the pain.

-According to EU law passengers with 3-hour flight delays can claim compensation from the airline up to 600 EUR.
-The EU Regulation 261/2004 sets very specific rules, aiming at the protection of air passengers rights, including the amount of compensation and the circumstances under which you can claim.
+According to EU law passengers with 3-hour flight delays can claim compensation for flight delay or cancellation from the airline up to 600 EUR.
+EU Regulation 261/2004 sets very specific rules, aiming at the protection of air passengers rights, including the amount of compensation and the circumstances under which you can claim.
 To be eligible for flight delay compensation under EC261 your flight needs to arrive at its destination at least 3 hours late.
 Furthermore, this delay should be the airline’s fault, otherwise, you won’t be able to get any money back.
 If both conditions are met, passengers will need to undergo a lengthy procedure, which might result in no compensation after all.

 The following article will discuss the process of getting compensated for 3-hour flight delays and will talk about the cornerstones when it comes to fighting for your rights as an air traveller.